Kong/docs.konghq.com/app/_src/gateway-operator/guides/konnect-entities/gatewaycontrolplane.md

 control-plane-group     True         <konnect-control-plane-id>             <your-konnect-ord-id>
 ```

-### Add a Gateway Control Plane to a Control Plane Group
+### Add a gateway control plane to a control plane group

 To assign Gateway control planes to a control plane group, you need to specify the `members` field in the `spec` section of the `KonnectGatewayControlPlane` object.